svjack/LTX-Video-Trainer/README.md

 </div>

-This repository provides tools and scripts for training and fine-tuning Lightricks' LTX Video model.
+This repository provides tools and scripts for training and fine-tuning Lightricks' [LTX-Video (LTXV)](https://github.com/Lightricks/LTX-Video) model.
-It allows training LoRAs on top of LTXV, as well as fine-tuning the entire model on custom datasets.
+It allows training LoRAs on top of LTX-Video, as well as fine-tuning the entire model on custom datasets.
 The repository also includes auxiliary utilities for preprocessing datasets, captioning videos, splitting scenes, etc.

 ---